nkuma1/azure-function-syslog/README.md

-**Use Case:** Customer SIEM/Syslog Server is running inside on-premise data center.
+Version: _1.0_ Author: _Naveen Kumar_

+## Use Case: The Purpose of this Azure Function is to send Prisma Cloud Alerts to Customer on-premises SIEM/Syslog Server using webhook integration.

 **Function Architecture:** Setup Azure Function in App Service Plan to integrate Azure Function with Virtual Network.